Unleash/unleash-proxy-client-swift/README.md

 ## Events

-The proxy client emits events that you can subscribe to.
-The following events are available:
+The client emits events that you can subscribe to using the `subscribe(name:callback:)` method or the `UnleashEvent` enum.

-- "ready"
-- "update"
-- "sent" (metrics sent)
-- "error" (metrics sending error)

-Usage them in the following manner:
+### Standard events

+- `ready` (`UnleashEvent.ready`): Emitted once the client has successfully fetched and cached the initial feature flag configurations.
+- `update` (`UnleashEvent.update`): Emitted when a subsequent fetch results in a change to the feature flag configurations.
+- `sent` (`UnleashEvent.sent`): Emitted when usage metrics have been successfully sent to the server.
+- `error` (`UnleashEvent.error`): Emitted if an error occurs when trying to send metrics.

+### Subscribing to standard events

 ```swift
 func handleReady() {